utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 ### React Hooks:
-- Hooks provide a more concise and readable way to handle state, side effects, and other React features.
+- React Hooks were introduced in React 16.8 that allows functional components to manage state, lifecycle, and other React features without needing to write a class component.
+They provide a more concise and readable way to handle stateful logic within functional components.

 - example 1: `useState()` Allows functional components to manage local state.